Notice regarding the quality of machine translation

 - the weekly quantity of products sold and produced for each product.

-To go further Title III of the order of June 8, 2006, under my steps of the official website Ministry of Agriculture and Food.
+For further information: Title III of the order of June 8, 2006, under my steps of the official website Ministry of Agriculture and Food.

 If necessary, make a declaration of exploitation of a wholesale trade in animal products not subject to approval